papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 !!! warning
     For the `spawn` command to work on macOS, users need to be aware that the Polkadot binary is currently not compatible with macOS.
 As a result, macOS users will need to clone the [Polkadot repository](https://github.com/paritytech/polkadot-sdk){target=_blank}, build Polkadot binary, and manually add it to their PATH.

-Then, you can use the following flags to customize the behavior of the CLI:
+Then, you can use different flags to customize the behavior of the CLI:

 |                 Argument                  |                                                Description                                                |
 | :---------------------------------------: | :-------------------------------------------------------------------------------------------------------: |